preston176/mailmirror-vscode/README.md

-# MailSync - Email Development Platform
+# MailMirror - Email Development Platform

 A modern email development platform consisting of a VS Code extension for mobile preview and a web-based dashboard for email testing.